Madagascar: A Little Wild: Production

 The series was first announced for Hulu and Peacock on January 17, 2020.

 Broadcast

-Outside of the United States, it aired on Family Jr. in Canada on January 9, 2021.
+Outside of the United States, it aired on Family Jr. in Canada on January 9, 2021 and on TiJi in France on September 3, 2022.
 The series aired on DreamWorks Channel Asia as part of the DW Jr. block in 2022.
 The series is available for Latin America, on HBO Max.
 The series is available for Australia, on Stan.
+It started airing on Cartoon network on October 4, 2022 in the Cartoonito generation in Turkey.
+The show aired on TV2 in Malaysia in 2023, however after its 4th season aired it got replaced with the show “Adventurous Fins.”
+And later in October the show came back.